Dog Bite Attorneys Serving Indiana

 Testimonial: “Chris Eskew is the epitome of what you would want from an attorney.”

 “Honest, hardworking, very upfront about the possibilities and genuinely cares about you, your family, and especially your results.
 He answered all of my questions and kept me informed of procedures along the way.
 I would HIGHLY RECOMMEND Mr. Eskew and any of his associates.”

 When Dogs Attack Children

 Animal attacks are dangerous for any victim, but they are of special concern for the most vulnerable among us.

 Infants, small children, senior citizens, and the disabled are common victims in dog bite cases.
 That’s due in part to their more limited ability to escape.
 A toddler, for example, has little hope of fending off a large dog or fleeing.
 Dogs are much faster than healthy adults, let alone small children or people with medical conditions.

 The defendants in a dog bite case are responsible for the specific damages the animal causes — even if the victim has special conditions that make him or her more vulnerable to injury.
-The Indianapolis animal attack attorneys at Eskew Law can help in these cases.
+The Indianapolis animal attack attorneys at Eskew Law, LLC can help in these cases.